Get started with Azure PowerShell cmdlets

 Step 1: Install Azure PowerShell

-Install the latest Azure PowerShell from the PowerShell Gallery using an elevated Windows PowerShell or PowerShell Integrated Scripting Environment (ISE) prompt using the following commands:
+Install the latest Azure PowerShell from the PowerShell Gallery using an elevated Windows PowerShell or PowerShell Integrated Scripting Environment (ISE) prompt:

 Step 2: Connect to an Azure account